pSpaces/Programming-with-Spaces/tutorial-distributed-programming.md

 ## 3.3 Accesing a remote space

-A remote tuple space, possibly residing on another device, accepts the same operations as local tuple space.
+A remote tuple space, possibly residing on another device, accepts the same operations as a local tuple space.
 The only difference is that we need to create the space slightly differently, namely with the `NewRemoteSpace` constructor.

 In our example, Alice and her friends can implement clients that connect to the server running in `chathost` in Go with: